-- U.S. currency is accepted everywhere!
+- U.S. currency is accepted everywhere.
 In short, no need to do any currency exchange before you arrive in Belize.
 Don’t be surprised if you pay in U.S. cash, but you’re given a mix of BZE and USD back.

 - Get rid of your BZE before you come home (it’s hard to exchange that back in the U.S.).

 - Keep your Belize receipts and check them against your credit card statement.
 I said the exchange rate is basically half, but you may notice some slight additions (pennies per dollar) on each transaction that could add up, depending on how long you stay.

 6 – Where to Stay in Belize

 For me, where I want to stay depends on 3 things: what can I afford, how will I be getting around and how often (this is also for my safety), and what amenities I want.

 In a recent trip to Placencia, I needed a place for two weekends only but didn’t want a rental car expense.
 I wanted to be close to restaurants, bars, dive shops, and shopping, but didn’t want to risk being near any noisy, “downtown” location.
 I chose a beachside hotel that was a 5-minute taxi (or 15-minute bike ride) from Placencia Village.

 In short, you can end up spending anywhere from $40-50 USD a night to over $500 USD a night.
 I recommend a little research here through your favorite booking sites and definitely reading the up on others’ reviews.
 That’s a no-brainer.

-7 - The Belize Environment
+7 – Protect the Belize Environment